MCAS Testing Requirements and Timeline

 All students must pass Massachusetts Comprehensive Assessment System tests in English Language Arts, Mathematics, and Science to receive a diploma from a Massachusetts public high school.
 WRHS students take the ELA and Mathematics MCAS tests in spring of the 10th grade.
 WRHS students take a science MCAS test in June of the 9th grade.
 Most WRHS freshmen will take the Physics MCAS test; others will take either Technology/Engineering or Biology, depending on the science class they take.

-Students who do not pass an MCAS test, who miss a regularly scheduled MCAS test, or who transfer to WRHS without having passed the required high school MCAS tests, must take a retest.
+Students who do not pass an MCAS test, who miss a regularly scheduled MCAS test, or who transfer to WRHS without having passed the required high school MCAS tests, must take an ELA or Mathematics retest.
 ELA and Mathematics retests are given in late fall and early spring.
-There are no retests in science; students must take a regularly scheduled science MCAS test in February or June.
+There are no retests in science; students must pass a regularly scheduled MCAS science test in February or June.

 Preparing for the MCAS tests and retests: Students wishing to prepare for MCAS tests should use the links below to access released MCAS tests and model student responses.
 These tests, which contain answer keys, will give students a good sense of the types of questions and the type of material to be found on each subject area MCAS test.